minhquydesign/minhquydesign/_posts/2020-11-17-13-Lekcia-Basic-Slovak.md

  - Thank you, fine.
 And you? - Thank you, I am also well. - Good bye, Mr. Kolár. - Good bye, Mrs. Nováková.

-###Ako sa máš? (neformálne)
+### Ako sa máš? (neformálne)

 A: B: A: B: Ahoj, Jana.
 Ahoj, Peter.
 Ako sa máš? Ďakujem, dobre.
-A ty? Á, nie veľmi dobre. - Hi, Jana. - Hi, Peter.
+A ty? Á, nie veľmi dobre.
+- Hi, Jana. - Hi, Peter.
 How are you? (unformally) - Thank you, well.
 And you? - Not very well.

-##Tretia lekcia (3.)
+## Tretia lekcia (3.)
 Som z ...

 Američan
 Američanka